flimflam-austin/hugo-cms-test/site/content/quick_quotes/20201016-first-lady-melania-trump-on-her-son-baron-testing-positive-for-covid-19-the-first-lady-described-her-symptoms-as-a-rollercoaster-of-symptoms-that-hit-all-at-once/index.md

 **Election mention:** _“We are in unprecedented times—and with the election fast approaching, it has been easy to get caught up in so much negative energy.”_

-READ HER POST IN FULL [HERE](https://www.whitehouse.gov/articles/first-lady-melania-trump-personal-experience-covid-19/)R POST IN FULL [HERE](https://www.whitehouse.gov/articles/first-lady-melania-trump-personal-experience-covid-19/)
+READ HER POST IN FULL [HERE](https://www.whitehouse.gov/articles/first-lady-melania-trump-personal-experience-covid-19/)